mednche/Vehicle-Image-Recognition/README.md

 ## Improvement

 Some make and models of vehicle in the dataset don't have many images to train the model on.
 A good solution is to use Data Augmentation Techniques.
 One example of this is to shift a given image left by 1 pixel.
 To the computer, this shift can be fairly significant in the terms of the pixels in the array.
 The classification (label) of the image doesn’t change, but the array does.
 There are many other ways to artificially expand a dataset.
 Some popular augmentations people use are grayscales, horizontal flips, vertical flips, random crops, color jitters, translations, rotations, and much more.

+## Limitations:

+Due to the limited available bandwidth on the graphics card used, I have not been able to run the model on the full dataset, which is necessary to obtain good learning performances and subsequent accurate prediction.
+Given the deadline I was given, I am submitting the current work in progress.
+However, I am due to receive a powerful grahics card (NVIDIA GeForce 800 Ti) in a few weeks and will then be able to run the network on the full dataset.